Styopi/pin-folders-extended/README.md

 Works even when changes happen **outside** VS Code (Finder, Explorer, CLI).

-### • Integrated Search
+### • Integrated Search (files + folders)
 Search within pinned folders and browse results in a dedicated view.
+The search engine matches **both files and directories**, making it easy to locate anything inside your pinned structure.

+### • Expand All / Collapse All
+Quickly expand or collapse the entire pinned folder tree using toolbar commands.
+Useful for large folder structures or when navigating deeply nested directories.

+### • Per‑folder Expand / Collapse
+Each pinned folder can be expanded or collapsed individually using context menu actions.

+### • File & Folder Operations
+Perform common file operations directly inside the pinned folders view:
+- **Create** file or folder
+- **Rename** file or folder
+- **Copy** file or folder
+- **Move** file or folder
+- **Delete** file or folder

+These actions work consistently across both the pinned folders view and search results.

+### • Open in New Window
+Click to icon in any pinned folder and open it in a new VS Code window.

 ---